 Foundation Directory Online (FDO) has detailed profiles of over 80,000 U.S. foundations and a growing number of international ones.

 Pivot is a comprehensive database of funding opportunities and collaborators across many disciplines.
 It enables searching for global funding opportunities.

 SPIN contains over 40,000 funding opportunities from 10,000 federal, public, non-profit and private funders.
-Please note that to access SPIN off-campus, you will need to set up an account.
+Please note that to access SPIN off-campus, you will need to use VPN.

 Funding agency requirements

 Funding agencies are external organizations that contract with universities to sponsor research.
 Many funding agencies require sharing articles and/or data that results from research they fund.